ibexa/documentation-developer/docs/guide/multisite/site_factory.md

     and then create a site that uses the `fr` path in Site Factory, matchers ignore the second site.

 Site Factory is disabled by default after installation.
-If you are not working on a clean installation, follow the [update guide to v3](../../updating/5_update_3.0.md#site-factory-upgrade).

 If you plan to use Site Factory, you need to enable and configure it.
 To enable or disable Site Factory, follow respectively: